Adding members to the Agile Team makes you slower

 The danger of old delivery behaviour

+While formal Waterfall approaches such as Prince 2 do not formally state to randomly add on more team members, this is certainly a relic of such approaches.
 It is definitely the behaviour of people who have no experience in Agile.
-Their theory being that if the Agile Team are not delivering fast enough, then the answer is that everybody must be busy and to add more people to the team.
-This is often done without any understanding of the root cause for the lack of velocity.
+Their theory being that if the Agile Team is not delivering fast enough, the answer is that everyone must be busy and more people need to be added.
+This is done without an understanding of the root cause for the lack of velocity.

 I have actually seen examples where people have been arbitrarily added to an AgileBI Team, without the team actually being told the new members were turning up.
 Also without the project manager who was adding the people actually attending the retrospectives to ensure it was not a problem with the AgileBI process.

-In fact in one example when the Project Manager and Scrum Master announced they were adding another “BA” I asked the experienced Agile Team members if they actually needed more members, they said no it was the last thing they needed.
+I remember when the Project Manager and Scrum Master announced they were adding another “BA”.
+I asked the experienced Agile Team members if they actually needed more members, and they all agreed it was actually the last thing they needed.

-What they said they needed was clarity of what was to be delivered each sprint and for the Scrum Master, Business Analyst and Project Manager to stop randomly removing deliverables from the Sprint, when the deliverable seemed “hard”.
+They told me they needed clarity on what was to be delivered each sprint and for the Scrum Master, Business Analyst and Project Manager to stop randomly removing deliverables from the Sprint when the deliverable seemed “hard”.

-To be clear these deliverables were “descoped” during the sprint, not at the sprint backlog session before the sprint commenced.
-They were removed by the Project Manager and the Scrum Master, not by the AgileBI Team.
-They were also removed not because the Agile Team said they had miss-estimated and couldn’t deliver them during the sprint, but just because they looked hard to certain members when the real effort was discovered.
+To be clear, these deliverables were “descoped” during the sprint, not at the sprint backlog session before the sprint commenced.
+The Project Manager and the Scrum Master removed them, not the AgileBI Team.
+They were not removed because the Agile Team said they had misestimated and couldn’t deliver them during the sprint, but because they looked hard to certain members when the real effort was discovered.

-At that time the Agile Team were many sprints down and had formed and stormed as a team.
-But the desired delivery velocity was not there and there was a fixed deadline to decommission a legacy system.
+At that time, the Agile Team was many sprints down and had formed and stormed as a team.
+But the desired delivery velocity was not there, and there was a fixed deadline to decommission a legacy system.
 It was very clear that at the current velocity the data and content would not be replaced in time for the fixed deadline.

 A number of issues were obvious with the Agile Approach that was being used.

-The AgileBI Members that highlighted any issues that needed to be worked on in subsequent sprints during the retrospectives, were flagged to the “leadership team” that they were causing issues.
-The fact that there was even a “leadership team” when there was only one single AgileBI Delivery Team, was a warning in itself.
+The AgileBI Members that highlighted any issues to be worked on in subsequent sprints during retrospectives were flagged to the “leadership team” as causing issues.
+The fact that a “leadership team” even existed when there was only one single AgileBI Delivery Team, was a warning in and of itself.

 The BA and the SME were reverse engineering the requirements from code and content that had been delivered over decades, rather than engaging with the key users to understand what they needed today.

-At the start of the time-period the AgileBI Team had to replace the data and content, the organisation had undertaken a massive reorganisation that changed every employee’s role.
+At the start of the time-period the AgileBI Team had to replace the data and content, the organization had undertaken a massive reorganization that changed every employee’s role.
 This caused massive disruption when trying to get access to the key users or when the Product Owner needed to engage with Stakeholders to help get key decisions made.